 A spirit of inquiry and commitment to scholarship is an essential component of the Tufts curriculum.
 Beginning with the class of 2024, all students will complete a scholarly project during the four-year curriculum.
 The project allows students to pursue an area of interest in detail by formulating a scholarly question, using appropriate methodology to address that question and presenting findings in a scholarly forum.
 In addition to more traditional basic science and clinical research projects, students’ scholarly work can focus on public health, civic engagement or clinical quality improvement.
 Two periods of time, one at the end of year three (between the end of the core clerkships and the start of advanced clinical rotations) and another during the middle portion of year four, are reserved for completing the scholarly project.
-The scholarly project will be optional for the class of 2023.

 An important addition to the curriculum will be the implementation of a faculty coaching model designed to ensure that a faculty member has a four-year longitudinal picture of a student’s development of clinical skills and professional attributes.
 The coach will be the main faculty member responsible for the student’s professional identity development (including resilience, ethical practice, self-regulated lifelong learning, navigating uncertainty), and will also assist in teaching clinical skills, in facilitating self-reflection (meta-cognition) and helping students remediate areas of weakness.
 The coach will: